 You may have heard the term Bowen’s Disease but not associated it with skin cancer.
 Whilst it isn’t clinically defined as skin cancer, it is an early form of Squamous Cell Carcinoma (SCC) with approximately 3 in 100 developing into this.
 It’s therefore also referred to as Squamous Cell Carcinoma in situ.

-Similar to an SCC, Bowen’s Disease starts in the epidermis, which is the outer layer of skin.
-It’s generally more superficial than SCC, but over time and without treatment it can grow deeper, plant roots and may even metastasise.
+Similar to an SCC, Bowen’s Disease starts in the epidermis (the outer layer of skin) and is generally more superficial than SCC.
+Over time, however, and without treatment it can grow deeper, plant roots and may even metastasise.

-Bowen’s Disease can be confusing as it appears very similar to eczema, psoriasis or even ring worm, presenting as red, scaly patches with irregular outlines.
+Due to it’s appearance, Bowen’s Disease can easily be confused as eczema, psoriasis or even ring worm, as it presents as red, scaly patches with irregular outlines.

-We can easily treat Bowen’s Diseases here at Just Skin.
-The most important thing to do is get any abnormal skin condition looked at and diagnosed by your doctor.
+Many skin cancers once diagnosed can easily be treated, including Bowen’s Disease.
+The most important thing you can do is to get any skin abnormality checked by your doctor.
 From there, the best form of treatment can be prescribed and the healing can begin.